 Possum Grape Vine Info

 Possum or grape ivy is a hardy, herbaceous vine.
-It has 3-lobed rubbery leaves nearly 4 inches long with grayish green color.
+It has three-lobed rubbery leaves nearly 4 inches long with grayish green color.
 The plant produces 2-inch wide small greenish flat clusters of blooms which become tiny, grape-like fruits.
 These are green but mature to a rich bluish black.
 The stems have tendrils which coil around any object to help pull the plant up as it grows.

 Reportedly, the leaves produce a rather nasty odor when crushed.
 The plant is attractive to bees and butterflies.
 Birds eat the fruits.
 Basic possum grape vine info must include the fact that the plant is semi-evergreen.
 In warmer climates, the plant tends to keep its leaves, but in temperate zones it will drop leaves in fall.

 Growing Arizona Grape Ivy

-This is one of the easiest plants to grow and is suitable for United States Department of Agriculture zones 6 to 11.
+This is one of the easiest plants to grow and is suitable for USDA hardiness zones 6 to 11.
 Once established, care of Arizona grape ivy is negligible.

 Provide a vertical structure for support as the plant grows and help it along at the beginning with plant ties.